AdamJosephKalimi/Career-Transition/README.md

   - A good way to have steady income, though it may start out quite low
   - Benefits
     - Steady income
-    - Work with a lead developer
     - More narrow focus (Depends on company size)
   - Suggestions
     - Focus on non-salary benefits
       - What are your needs and goals? *Check your personal statement!*
       - Who are you learning from?
-      - Shares?
+      - Shares in the company?
+    - Consider your financial runway.
       - **(Ven diagram showing Pay >< Pay and Mentorship >< Mentorship)**

 # 3. Where to look for the best opportunites to (fill in the blank)